MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.it-it/Allfiles/Demo/Instructions/04-design-data-model.md

 ---
 demo:
-  "\_\_ title": Design a data model in Power BI
+    title: 'Design a data model in Power BI'
-  "\_\_ module": Design a data model in Power BI
+    module: 'Design a data model in Power BI'
 ---
-# Progettare un modello di dati in Power BI
+# Design a data model in Power BI

-## Esaminare il modello
+## Review the model

-1. Nel riquadro Dati espandere tutte le tabelle per visualizzare tutti i campi.
+1. In the Data pane, expand all tables to reveal all fields.

-1. Nella tabella Sales indicare la gerarchia OrderDate, che è stata creata automaticamente.
+1. In the Sales table, point out the OrderDate hierarchy, which was created automatically.

-1. Spiegare che nella prossima demo verrà creata una tabella Date.
+1. Explain that a Date table will be created in the next demo.

-1. Nella vista Modello, passare il mouse sulla relazione creata automaticamente tra le due tabelle.
+1. In Model view, hover over the automatically-created relationship between the two tables.

-1. Spiegare in che modo i filtri si propagano dalla tabella Product alla tabella Sales.
+1. Explain how filters will propagate from the Product table to the Sales table.

-## Creare una gerarchia
+## Create a hierarchy

-1. Creare una gerarchia basata sulla tabella Product, colonna Category.
+1. Create a hierarchy based on the Product table Category column.

-1. Rinominare la gerarchia in Products.
+1. Rename the hierarchy as Products.

-1. Aggiungere la colonna Product come secondo livello.
+1. Add the Product column as the second level.

-## Impostare le proprietà dei modelli
+## Set model properties

-1. Nascondere entrambe le colonne ProductID.
+1. Hide both the ProductID columns.

-1. Formattare la colonna Quantity per usare il separatore delle migliaia.
+1. Format the Quantity column to use the thousands separator.

-1. Selezionare contemporaneamente le colonne Sales e Unit Price e formattarle per usare due posizioni decimali.
+1. Multi-select the Sales and Unit Price columns, and format them to use two decimal places.

-## Convalidare il progetto del modello con un oggetto visivo matrice
+## Validate the model design with a matrix visual

-1. Nella vista Report, aggiungere un oggetto visivo matrice alla pagina, quindi dimensionarlo per occupare l'intera pagina.
+1. In Report view, add a matrix visual to the page, and then size it to fill the entire page.

-1. Aggiungere la gerarchia Products alle righe, quindi aggiungere i campi Quantity, Sales e Unit Price.
+1. Add the Products hierarchy to the rows, and then add the Quantity, Sales, and Unit Price fields.

-1. Espandere tutti i livelli della gerarchia Products.
+1. Expand all levels of the Products hierarchy.

-1. Specificare che i valori Unit Price sono la somma dei prezzi, il che non è corretto.
+1. Point out that the Unit Price values are the sum of prices, which is not correct.

-1. Nel riquadro Dati selezionare il campo Unit Price e configurarne il riepilogo per l'uso della media.
+1. In the Data pane, select the Unit Price field, and configure its summarization to use Average.

-1. Rimuovere la colonna Sum of Unit Price dall'oggetto visivo matrice, quindi aggiungere nuovamente il campo Unit Price.
+1. Remove the Sum of Unit Price column from the matrix visual, and then add the Unit Price field back again.

-1. Salvare il file di Power BI Desktop.
+1. Save the Power BI Desktop file.

-1. Lasciare aperto il file di Power BI Desktop per la prossima demo.
+1. Leave the Power BI Desktop file open for the next demo.